fewnew/art74-fall2018/projects/project3/Jose_Tovar_Project3.md

 ## Description:

 I basically did my work on a halloween theme.
-The work has a tone of blood in the objects, a floating ghost, and fingers to represent creatures underground.
+The work has a tone of blood in the objects, a tree to give a representation of woods, a floating ghost, and fingers to represent creatures underground.
 The underground fingers are supposed to be trapping the car.
-I made all of the main edits in the sketchfab website.
+When you go into VR mode, you'll be inside the car surrounded by the fingers and the ghost.
 Overall, meant for being creepy.

 https://skfb.ly/6Cs9T